tripal/tripal/docs/dev_guide/custom_field/create_instance.rst

 The hook_bundle_field_info() function
 -------------------------------------
  The three TripalField classes simply define how the field will function, but Drupal does not yet know about the field.
 The ``hook_bundle_field_info`` function tells Drupal about your field.
-It must be implemented in a custom Drupal module,and provides an array that tells Drupal about the fields and the classes to use for the field.
+It must be implemented in a custom Drupal module, and provides an array that tells Drupal about the fields and the classes to use for the field.
 Suppose we were creating a field named ``obi__genus`` which displays the Genus for a species and we have a custom module named ``tripal_org2``.
 The hook function would be named ``tripal_org2_bundle_field_info()``:

 .. code-block:: php
   :linenos: